Demo 9: Line and Surface Integrals of Scalar Functions#

 Second note: Apart from that, one also must be aware that one’s notebook cannot be exported to PDF, if one has plots of this type in the document.
 There are work-arounds for this, but do consider whether you want to spend time on figuring it out.

-If one wants to be able to move a 3D plot in order to achieve a better sense of the plot, it is an option to use another backend when plotting.
-This does though require that one installs the package plotly with pip:
+If one wants to be able to move a 3D plot in order to achieve a better sense of the plot, it is an option to use another backend

 pip install plotly

 Or by removing the commenting from the cell below and execute it a single time.
-Then plotly will be installed in the version of Python that your notebook is using right now.
+Then plotly

 # ! pip install plotly

-# vvvvvvvvvvvvvvvvvv her
+# vvvvvvvvvvvvvvvvvv here

 # dtuplot.plot3d_parametric_surface(*r,(u,0,pi/2),(v,0,1), aspect='equal', backend=dtuplot.PB, use_cm=True)